ant-design/ant-design/docs/spec/layout/demo/ceiling.md

 ## en-US

-Generally, ceiling is used for cross system/application, you can put uniform login/help information in it.
+Generally, ceiling is used for cross system/applications, where you can put uniform login/help information on top of the page.

-Background color of a ceiling is a deep color, height is `30px`, generally to be used with a light color mainnav.
+Background color of a ceiling is a dark color, height is `30px`, and a light color foreground for the mainnav should be used.

 ````__react
 import { Menu, Breadcrumb } from 'antd';